 Only thing that might become tricky to do properly would be multipart byteranges, but not sure when/where those are actually used.

-Updated by Simon Schaufelberger almost 8 years ago
+Updated by Simon Schaufelberger over 8 years ago

 found another good example here: http://www.richnetapps.com/php-download-script-with-resume-option/